My International Family is Now Even More International

 Somehow you are able to corral everybody back to the dinner table, making last-minute strategic seating alterations.
 Calm seems to have returned.

 Things quickly unravel.
 Everybody starts shouting.
 Claire angrily hurls a dinner roll that hits Howard smack in the eye.
-Monica accidentally steps on Carlotta’s cat, who lets out a blood-curdling MEEOOOOWW!!!!.
-This sets off a barking frenzy by Otto, which startles Grandma, who jumps up from her wheelchair, accidentally knocking over the candelabra, which sets the tablecloth on fire.
+Monica accidentally steps on Carlotta’s cat, which lets out a blood-curdling MEEOOOOWW!!!!.
+This sets off a barking frenzy by your dog Otto, which startles Grandma, who jumps up from her wheelchair, accidentally knocking over the candelabra, which sets the tablecloth on fire.
 That activates the sprinkler system, completely ruining your wife’s new dress and expensive coiffure.

 Baby Sally starts wailing, which further terrifies the cat, which suddenly hurls itself through the kitchen window, followed by Otto, who you did not know could leap that high.
 All of which amuses your kids to no end, as they laugh hysterically.

 Let’s face it.
 Despite your best efforts, your family Christmas dinner has turned into a Chernobyl-level meltdown.
 And that’s not even counting the 150 stitches the cat and dog needed for their acrobatics, smashing through the kitchen window.
 To avoid another disaster next holiday, I suggest you seriously consider entering the Witness Protection Program, so none of your relatives can locate your address.
 Sure, that may sound drastic.
-But it’s either that or listening to Uncle Howard’s tirade at the next family gathering about how the COVID pandemic was a Chinese hoax, and the vaccine is a nefarious plot by Anthony Fauci to kill conservatives with micro-chips.
+But it’s either that or listening to Uncle Howard’s tirade at the next family gathering about how the COVID pandemic was a Chinese hoax and how the vaccine was a nefarious plot by Anthony Fauci to kill conservatives with micro-chips.

 Good luck.
 I hear Montana is a nice place to start a new life.